salkuadrat/lucifer/README.md

 });
 ```

-You can also set it up to allow multiple origins.
+You may also set cors to allow multiple origins.

 ```dart
 final app = App();